abn-illia-lebid/abn-meetup/README.md

 ---

-Now you see that all tests are passing, and function is throwing expected error.
+Now you see that all tests are passing, and function is throwing the expected error.

 `Unit function with 0/3 failing tests and no parameters`